mookjp/pool/README.md

 and port is linked with front automatically.
 All you can do is just to access `http://<git-commit-id>.pool.dev`.

-`handlers/hook.rb` is the only file to handle this.
+pool consists of two module; proxy hook and container builder.

+`handlers/hook.rb` handles HTTP request as proxy.
 This is a hook script of [matsumoto-r/mod_mruby](https://github.com/matsumoto-r/mod_mruby).
-If you want to check it with your own Docker web-app project, you can rewrite Git repository url inside `handlers/hook.rb`.
+It forwards port which Docker container was assigned by Git-commit-id.

+If there's no container which corresponds to Git-commit-id, `build_server.rb` works to build Docker image then runs it.
+`build_server.rb` sends build log so that you can confirm the status of build process while waiting.

 ## Contributors: